DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

 All you need is a repository containing your Documentation written with Sphinx and an account at Read the docs. `Plantuml`_ can be used in addition to generate UML-Diagrams using plain text.
 The result can be SVG files in the same color as your Documentation.
-The whole setup and workflow for that will be explained in this blog post.
+The whole setup and workflow for that will be explained in this Blog post.
 After reading the post, you are able to kickstart a new documentation and host it at Read the docs.
-You then can dig deepter and adjust it to your needs.
+You then can dig deeper and adjust it to your needs.

 All instructions are tested on OS X, I'll not document for Windows.
 Unix systems should be the same as OS X and you probably already know how to do it yourself.